Amid68/Fake-News-Detection/data_analysis/EDA_ISOT/EDA_ISOT.md

     WASHINGTON (Reuters) - The special counsel investigation of links between Russia and President Trump’s 2016 election campaign should continue without interference in 2018, despite calls from some Trum

-Let's also check if fake news ever contains this pattern:

 ```python
 # Check if fake news articles contain "(Reuters)"